GEM-benchmark/NL-Augmenter/transformations/yoda_transform/README.md

 ## What are the limitations of this transformation?
 For sentences with a number of different subjects, the performance of this perturbation may degrade or yield unexpected results.
+In addition, in some instances it may remove proper noun capitalization (depending on the underlying SpaCy model) and may add an unnecessary space between "/" separated words (ex. action/adventure).